Short Annapurna Circuit Trek

 Where can you get the Annapurna Conservation Area Project Permit (ACAP)?

-You can obtain the Annapurna Conservation Area Project Permit from the Nepal Tourism Board office in Kathmandu or the park entry gate at Besisahar.
+You can obtain the Annapurna Conservation Area Project Permit from the Nepal Tourism Board office in Kathmandu.
+You can also get the permit at the park entry gate at Besisahar.
 The permit costs NPR 3,000 for foreign trekkers and NPR 1,000 for SAARC nationals.

 How Difficult is Trekking to Short Annapurna Circuit?